PetrMat92/SQL_Engeto_project/README.md

 # Third research question

-**Which food category exhibits the least inflationary pressure, indicated by the lowest year-on-year percentage increase in prices?
+**Q: Which food category exhibits the least inflationary pressure, indicated by the lowest year-on-year percentage increase in prices?**

 The dataset used in the research comes from the Open Data Portal of the Czech Republic, which contains information about prices of selected food products  for the period from 2006 to 20018.